 Section 2.
-The Regional Board shall have full power to conduct, manage, and direct the business and affairs of the Region in accordance with these Bylaws.
-In particular, the Regional Board
+The Region Board shall have full power to conduct, manage, and direct the business and affairs of the Region in accordance with these Bylaws.
+In particular, the Region Board:

 Bylaw VI.
 Officers

 Section 1.
-The Regional Board shall elect a President-Elect who shall succeed to President and then to Past President.
-In addition the Regional Board shall elect a Secretary and a Treasurer.
+The Region Board shall elect a President-Elect who shall succeed to President and then to Past President.
+In addition, the Region Board shall elect a Secretary and a Treasurer.

 Section 2.
 All Officers and Directors shall take office on January 1 of each year.

 Section 3.
-In the event of a vacancy in an Office, the Regional Board shall fill the vacancy for the duration of the particular Officer's term.
+In the event of a vacancy in an Office, the Region Board shall fill the vacancy for the duration of the particular Officer's term.

 Bylaw VII.
 Committees

 Section 1.
-There shall be an Executive Committee composed of the Officers of the Region and not more than two other Directors appointed by the Regional Board.
+There shall be an Executive Committee composed of the Officers of the Region and not more than two other Directors appointed by the Region Board.

 Section 2.
-The Regional Board shall establish committees as necessary for the proper operation of the Region including a Finance Committee, an Awards Committee, and a Regional Meeting Selection Committee.
+The Region Board shall establish committees as necessary for the proper operation of the Region including a Finance Committee, an Awards Committee, and a Region Meeting Selection Committee.

 Bylaw VIII.
 Duties of Directors, Officers, and Executive Committee